 He took his time before continuing, watching her with eyes that held something at once deadly and mildly curious.
 "I share this with you.
-You have respected my privacy as I have respected yours, and it has, Denice Castanaveras, saved your life.
-There is within me a thing that, had you touched it even with your thoughts, with that which the media used to call the Castanaveras Gift, I think it would have consumed you alive."
+You have respected my privacy as I have respected yours, and it has, I think, saved your life.
+There is within me a thing that, had you touched it even with your thoughts, with that which the media used to call the Castanaveras Gift, I think it would have consumed you alive.
 "What I share with you is not a thing you could have taken from me; it is not a thing you will ever discuss with another, who is not your student as you have been mine."
 Denice's voice shook slightly.
-"I can't make that land of a promise."
+"I can't make that kind of a promise."
 Robert nodded.
 "I have not asked you to."
 He sighed, a very faint exhalation.
 "We are," he said at length, "an old discipline, so old our earliest teachings are lost, our beginnings merest legend.
 When Rome was young, we were already old.
 The followers of the Nameless One were there in Egypt, there in Rome; the oldest records of our people come from the Indus Valley of the land now called India.
-We left India and traversed the Earth; there are records of our people in Arabia, in China and Japan, sharing the martial discipline, teaching those who could not ascend into the Mystery of the Kill; jealousy hoarding the Mystery itself.
+We left India and traversed Earth; there are records of our people in Arabia, in China and Japan, sharing the martial discipline, teaching those who could not ascend into the Mystery of the Kill; jealously hoarding the Mystery itself.
 That we have lasted into modern times is a tribute to our caution; our imitators, lacking the core, the Kill, vanished with the passage of time.
-Where they failed, we survived."
-"At any given time throughout history, there have rarely, on the entire planet, been more than a few shivata; the discipline is difficult to learn, and difficult to teach.
+Where they failed, we survived.
+"There have rarely been more than a few shivata at once; the discipline is difficult to learn, and difficult to teach.
 "It is another element in the survival of our line; we have always been a discipline first, a people second.
-When nightways was largely Indian, there were Chinese brought into the Mystery.
-When it was largely Arab, Arab shivata taught white Europeans, if they could not find worthy students among their own.
-"Nonetheless, in this lifetime a night face might only train one other in the discipline.
-Some live their entire lives without ever finding a worthy student.
+When nightways was largely Indian, there were Chinese brought into the Mystery; when it was largely Arab, Arab shivata taught white Europeans, if they could not find worthy students among their own.
+"Nonetheless, in his lifetime a night face might only train one other in the discipline.
+Some live their lives without finding a worthy student.
 "Before I met you, I thought at times that such might be my lot.
-I was initiated into the Mystery before my twentieth year.
-I spent thirty years teaching, searching for a student to pass on my discipline and my heritage.
+I was initiated into the Mystery before my twentieth year; I spent thirty years teaching, searching for a student to pass on my discipline and my heritage.
 And until you there was no one.
 "I know you are a genie.
-I knew it shortly after Orinda Gleygavass brought you to my studio for the first time, with the word that our master had desired you be brought into the discipline.
-I have been studying the human body my entire life, and humans do not possess your endurance, your speed, or your accuracy.
+I knew it shortly after Orinda Gleygavass brought you to my studio the first time, with the word that our master had desired you be brought into the discipline.
+I have been studying the human body since I was a boy, and humans do not possess your endurance, your speed, or your accuracy.
 The human body is in large measure a machine-and you are a superior machine.
 "So I knew you for a genie.